StackExchange/dnscontrol/documentation/functions/domain/IGNORE.md

     ...
 ```

+{% hint style="info" %}
 FYI: Previously DNSControl permitted disabling this check on
 a per-record basis using `IGNORE_NAME_DISABLE_SAFETY_CHECK`:
+{% endhint %}

+The `IGNORE_NAME_DISABLE_SAFETY_CHECK` feature does not exist in the diff2
+world and its use will result in a validation error.
+Use the above example
+instead.

 ```
     // THIS NO LONGER WORKS!
 Use DISABLE_IGNORE_SAFETY_CHECK instead.
 See above.
     TXT("myhost", "mytext", IGNORE_NAME_DISABLE_SAFETY_CHECK),
 ```

-The `IGNORE_NAME_DISABLE_SAFETY_CHECK` feature does not exist in the diff2 world and its use will result in a validation error.

 ## Caveats